arcalot/arcalot-round-table/CHARTER.md

 If the majority cannot be reached, the proposal is considered rejected and can be brought to the ART again 2 months after the rejection at the earliest.
 If the same decision has been rejected twice, it cannot be brought to the ART again.

-Any voting period must last at least 7 days to account for different time zones and other obligations.
-Silence equals abstaining from a vote.
+Any voting period must last at least 7 days to account for different time zones and other obligations, and should last no longer than 30 days.
+The voting period should be stated in the proposal.

 ART members cast their votes by starting a review that either approves or rejects the decision suggested via a pull request.
 Once the voting period is over or all ART members have voted, the chairs record the decision, objections, and other relevant information in the `art-decisions` folder.
+Silence equals abstaining from a vote.

 ## Chair Elections